Supertranslation-Invariant Dressed Lorentz Charges: Lorentz algebra

 We are now ready to write the 2D expression for the charge by a straightforward application of the equation of motion for the angular momentum aspect in conjunction with the identity $D_AD_BD_CY^C=-q_{BC}D_CY^C$ and the fact that shear tensor is traceless.

-However it should be noted that the shear tensor used in the equation of motion to arrive at eq.(\ref{rj20}) is, as mentioned before, different from the conventional definition since $C_{AB}(-\infty)=0$.
+{However it should be noted that the shear tensor used in the equation of motion to arrive at eq.(\ref{rj20}) is, as mentioned before, different from the conventional definition since $C_{AB}(-\infty)=0$.
 To restore the degrees of freedom of the shear tensor at $\mathcal{I}^+_-$ we have to replace the shear tensor $ C_{AB}(u)$ by $C_{AB}(u)+C^0_{AB}$.
-To avoid confusion we define $\hat{C}_{AB}\equiv C_{AB}(u)+C^0_{AB}$. $C^0_{AB}$ is a rank two tensor defined on the $\mathcal{I}^+_-$ but it has only one degree of freedom since it corresponds to the boundary graviton.
-Lastly, we want to define the Bondi mass aspect and the angular momentum aspect in terms of $\hat{C}_{AB}$, this means that we also have to modify some of the above equations, most importantly
+Luckily, this tensor does not enter explicitly in the 2D expression of the charge so now we have all the ingredients to write the formal expression for the dressed charge,